 Perhaps the most distinctive of all the Loire chateaux, Chenonceau extends over the River Cher with a 60-metre gallery, whose elegant proportions are reflected in the languid water.
 Described by Flaubert as “floating on air and water,” it was built as a romantic pleasure palace by a series of aristocratic women and boasts formal gardens and grandiose interiors as well as beautifully proportioned and elegant architectural features.
-The town of Amboise not only boasts a chateau but is the final resting place of Leonardo Da Vinci in the Chapelle St-Hubert.
+The town of Amboise not only boasts a royal chateau but is also where Leonardo lived from 1516 until his death 500 years ago in 1519.
+We will visit the Chateau of Clos Lucé where he lived, including the famous double decker bridge and special exhibition to mark the 500th anniversary as well as his final resting place in the Chapelle St-Hubert.

 Day 6: Full day tour to the Chateau de Chambord and Blois.

 The Loire’s largest building, Chambord’s design was probably initiated by Leonardo Da Vinci in 1537 and was the brainchild of the extravagant Francois I who suggested diverting the River Loire to flow directly in front of his chateau.
 This 440-room edifice was finally completed by Louis XIV in 1685.
 The lovely riverside town of Blois is dominated by its chateau, which was the primary royal residence until Henri IV moved the court to Paris in 1598.
 It is renowned for its extravagant staircase, dating back to 1515 and a masterpiece of French Reniassance design.